You Asked, We Answered.

 We have always been passionate about traveling.
 Our whole year revolved around the two weeks of vacation we got from Disney.
 We knew that we were lucky to have such great jobs, but it didn't allow us enough time for what we loved most, traveling.

 Two weeks a year was never going to be enough to see the world.
-So,
+So, the decision had to be made.
+We have no regrets.

 Once our online work load grew to be more than just a "side job," we knew that we would have the financial freedom needed to start traveling full time.